nickg/nvc/nvc.1.md

    The default is `error`.

  * `--format=`_fmt_:
    Generate waveform data in format _fmt_.
-Currently supported formats are:
-   `fst`, `lxt`, and `vcd`.
-The FST and LXT formats are native to GtkWave.
+Currently supported formats are: `fst` and `vcd`.
+The FST format is native to GtkWave.
+The FST format is preferred over VCD due its smaller size and better performance.
-   The FST format is preferred over LXT due its smaller size and better performance; however VHDL support in FST requires a recent version of GtkWave so LXT is provided for compatibility.
-VCD is a very widely used format but has limited ability to represent VHDL types and the performance is poor: select this only if you must use the output with a tool that does not support FST or LXT.
+   VCD is a very widely used format but has limited ability to represent VHDL types and the performance is poor: select this only if you must use the output with a tool that does not support FST.
 The default format is FST if this option is not provided.
-Note that GtkWave 3.3.53 or later is required to view the FST output.
+Note that GtkWave 3.3.79 or later is required to view the FST output.

  * `--include=`_glob_, `--exclude=`_glob_:
    Signals that match _glob_ are included in or excluded from the waveform